-If a female dies, a male clownfish in the group can change sex to take her place.
+FACT If a female dies, a male clownfish in the group can change sex to take her place.

-Activity: Colourful clownfish
+Activity: Colorful clownfish

-It is believed that the bright orange and white colours of the clownfish attract prey towards the anemone.
-Ask pupils to draw the patterns of two different clownfish they see onto their exploration sheet.
+It is believed that the bright orange and white colors of the clownfish attract prey towards the anemone.
+Ask students to draw the patterns of two different clownfish they see onto their exploration sheet.

-Don't touch anything if you go snorkelling and never buy products made from coral or other marine creatures.
+Don't touch anything if you go snorkeling and never buy products made from coral or other marine creatures.